ciscops/colabot/README.md

  to the Jenkinsfile located at the root of this repository.

-A push to the dev branch will build a new image, push to docker hub, and deploy in CPN K8S.
+A push to the dev branch will build a new image, push to docker hub, and deploy in CPN Kubernetes.

 A push to the master branch will build a new image and push to docker hub.